Majid-Majzoubi/Audience-Composition-Premium/README.md

 # Introduction <a name="introduction"></a>
-This repository contains the code used for the empirical analysis of our paper titled “XXX” published at “XXX.”
+This repository contains the code used for the empirical analysis of our paper titled **“Going beyond optimal distinctiveness: Strategic positioning for gaining an audience composition premium”** published at the *Strategic Management Journal*.
 Our study proposes a novel approach to strategic positioning with the aim of garnering higher aggregate evaluations.
 We train a recommender system using the Funk-SVD algorithm on security analysts’ evaluations of firms, and show that firms can gain higher aggregate evaluations by positioning such that they are more likely to receive attention from analysts with a positive predisposition toward them.

 Our aim of publicly sharing the code is to invite future research that could challenge, extend, and build upon our work.
-For any inquiries regarding the paper and code, please contact the corresponding author of the paper at XXX.
+For any inquiries regarding the paper and code, please contact the corresponding author of the paper at majzoubi@yorku.ca.

 # Citation <a name="Citation"></a>
-If you use any of the material or insights from this repository, please cite XXXX
+If you plan to use the codes, related materials, and insights from this repository, please cite our paper as follows: <br />
+Majzoubi, M., Zhao, E. Y. (2022).
+Going beyond optimal distinctiveness: Strategic positioning for gaining an audience composition premium. *Strategic Management Journal*.

 # Theory Summary <a name="Theorysummary"></a>
 ## Abstract <a name="Abstract"></a>